radiocosmology/alpenhorn/doc/demo.rst

    alpenhost1-1  | Feb 21 00:38:42 INFO >> [MainThread] Main loop execution was 0.0s.
    alpenhost1-1  | Feb 21 00:38:42 INFO >> [MainThread] Tasks: 0 queued, 0 deferred, 0 in-progress on 2 workers

 We can fix this by activating the node we created.

-In the ``alpenshell`` container, at the root prompt, we can now activate the
+To do this, in the ``alpenshell`` container, we can use the ``node activate`` command:
-node:

 .. code:: console
    :class: demoshell